elqal3awii/WebSecurity-Academy-with-Rust/README.md

 Rust is a relativly new language compared to Python and it's not involved as much as Python in penetration testing yet.

 Due to its power and speed, it evolved rapidly in much areas.
 Big companies now are migrating to Rust ( If they are not alreay did).
-We, penetration testers, will also make it evolves in our fields leveraging its power and making our tests more efficient than ever.
+We, penetration testers, will also make it evolves in our field leveraging its power and making our tests more efficient than ever.
 That's why I created this repositroy.

 If you are not interested in speeding up automation as much as possible, then this repository is not for you.